1dealGas/Arf2-info/README.md

 ### JSON  ->  *.arf  Converter

+1. Run `pip install flatbuffers` .

-1. Get the `export.json` from `Arf`,  and then Put it into your working directory.
+2. Get the `export.json` from `Arf`,  and then Put it into your working directory.

-2. Gather files below:
+3. Gather files below:

    - `Arf2.py`  (In `FlatBuffers-Gemerated` volume)